BaconErie/rocketblock/README.md

 You will need to comment out all the lines that reference the chrome extension API during development.
 Remember to uncomment them during build.

+# Technology stack

+- Javascript as the language
+- React.js as the UI library for the options page
+- Babel.js to convert the React code into something browser readable
+- Chrome Extension API to actually do stuff with the browser

 # Roadmap

 idk first I will need to make the build process easier